[Collage by Shawnie Hamer]

 The 6 of Swords is a card of quiet transformation, of looking within to find the places of grief and pain that we’ve been forced to accept.
 These pains have often been with us for so long that we have adapted ourselves around them.
 And though they do not sink our ships or cause us to fall apart, they do weigh us down.

-To me, this harkens back to our room.
-If we can calmly begin mourning and letting go of these pains that have grown like wily roots in the corners of our heart’s chambers, we can start to see new light fill in through the windows.
+This harkens back to our room.
+If we can calmly begin mourning and letting go of these pains that have grown like wily roots in the corners of our hearts' chambers, we can start to see new light fill in through the windows.
 As Rachel Pollack writes of this card, “The Six of Swords is a Gate.
-Looking at it with sensitivity and then entering the picture will produce first a quieting effect on the mind and then later, slowly, a sense of movement within the self” (pg.
-223).
+Looking at it with sensitivity and then entering the picture will produce first a quieting effect on the mind and then later, slowly, a sense of movement within the self” (223).

 This self-exploration and honesty doesn’t need to be rushed, nor does it need to happen only for this full moon.
 Give yourself the space and time to make this journey with reverence.
 The key is to gently create a shift, a movement, and to clear out the stagnancy that politeness often fabricates.